Table of Contents

-But who makes Spiriva, when was it approved and how is it being used today?
+But who makes the Spiriva Respimat inhaler, when was it approved, and how is it being used today?
 Here, we'll explain the answers to all those questions and more.

-Spiriva is manufactured by Boehringer Ingelheim, a German pharmaceutical company founded in 1885 by Albert Boehringer in the town of Ingelheim am Rhein.
+Spiriva Respimat and Spiriva Handihaler are manufactured by Boehringer Ingelheim, a German pharmaceutical company founded in 1885 by Albert Boehringer in the town of Ingelheim am Rhein.

-The company celebrated its 125th birthday in 2010, and is one of the top 20 pharmaceutical companies in the world as of 2019.
+The company celebrated its 125th birthday in 2010, and is one of the top 20 pharmaceutical companies in the world.

 Boehringer Ingelheim manufactures and markets several drugs for various therapeutic areas.
 These include:

 - Respiratory diseases.